DisCoTec/discotec.github.io/2022/coordination.md

 ### Special topics

-COORDINATION 2022 is seeking for contributions that enable the cross-fertilisation with other research communities in computer science or in other engineering or scientific disciplines.
+We seek contributions that enable the cross-fertilisation with other research communities in computer science or in other engineering or scientific disciplines.
 Depending on the quality of the contributions, we plan to have dedicated sessions in the program, possibly together with a panel discussion.